bhagiradhijayaram/Frontend-Development-from-scratch/README.md

 `col-xxl- (≥1400px)`

+### Explain about positions in CSS?
+CSS Position property determines how an HTML element is positioned in the document flow and how it behaves in relation to other elements.

+The position Property

+The position property specifies the type of positioning method used for an element.

+There are five different position values:

+- static
+- relative
+- fixed
+- absolute
+- sticky

 ### 19. Explain CSS Transitions
 CSS Transitions allow you to smoothly change property values over a specified duration, making animations like fading, sliding, or resizing possible without JavaScript.